 However, there are some situations where a more ambitious plan makes sense.
 For example, the business may need to commit to moving multiple interdependent systems at once, due to vendor changes, technical reasons, etc. This generally means tackling higher complexity and accepting increased risk.
 For these situations, we develop a detailed, phased, long-term cloud transition roadmap.
-Even for a more conservative one-at-a-time strategy, it can be very important to create a comprehensive roadmap to satisfy corporate governance or other long term planning needs before even dipping that first toe in the water.
+Even for a more conservative one-at-a-time strategy, it can be imperative to create a comprehensive roadmap to satisfy corporate governance or other long term planning needs before even dipping that first toe in the water.

 Phase One: Planning